Skip to main content

 Are you on any of eRank’s paid plans?
 If so, I recommend using the Keyword Lists feature here to save anything interesting.
 It makes keeping track of keywords and their data so much easier.

-Then whenever you want to work with them, they’ll be ready.
-Best of all, the tool keeps their data continually updated for you.
+Then, whenever you want to work with them, they’ll be ready.
+Best of all, this tool updates all of your keywords' search data in real time.

 Writing listing titles: low-hanging fruit

-When choosing keywords, I recommend a combination of low-hanging fruits and one or two high-hanging fruits.
-By low-hanging fruit, I mean keywords that aren’t searched as much.
-They may not have the best click- and click-through rates.
+When choosing keywords, we recommend a combination of low-hanging fruits and one or two high-hanging fruits.
+"Low-hanging fruits" are keywords that aren’t searched as much.
+They may not have the best click and click-through rates.
 But their competition is lower, which means we can hopefully rank for these sooner.

 Terms that could be low-hanging fruit: